About Open Door Fellowship Church

 We are all about community; experiencing God’s grace and truth in and through relationship.
 We’ve been risking this way of life for 40 years: some of us have been here all along, many have gathered along the way.

 WHO: You, me, us, them, He, WE.
 Yep, you.
 No membership, no dress code, no partisan preference, no experience necessary.
-It’s cool if you put Tabasco sauce on your ice cream; (a little odd, but then again so are the opening attempts at comedy at our family meetings).
 We’re in all stages of this life with God.
 We’re all ages, all walks of life.
 We’re wide open to whoever wanders through these doors.
-We long to include, not exclude.
-To give time for healing, discovery; not rushing you ahead of where you are.
-If this is where you show up, we already consider you family.
-Welcome.
+We long to include, not exclude—without rushing ahead of where you are.
+To give time for healing, for discovery; for finding the path God has for you.
+If He has led you here, you’re welcome.

-We are exceedingly intentional about learning and trusting in who God says we are in Him, and discovering His expression of love through us for the benefit of others.
+We are exceedingly intentional about learning and trusting in who God says we are in Him, and discovering how He wants to express His love through us to others.

 Click below to discover more about the principles we hold essential at Open Door, as well as more about this family of believers.